BIROn - Birkbeck Institutional Research Online

 How long will it take?

-- First time users need five minutes to register, and five minutes to deposit their item.
-Only the five starred fields are mandatory.
-The more you use it, the quicker it gets.
+- It takes about five minutes to deposit an item.
+Only starred fields are mandatory.
+The more you deposit, the quicker it gets.

-- It Demonstrates the breadth of research carried out at Birkbeck.
+- It Demonstrates the breadth of research undertaken at Birkbeck.

 - It Frees work from access barriers and subscriptions.